 Current CSU student interested in changing my major to Design and Merchandising

-If you would like to change your major to Apparel and Merchandising or Pre-Interior Architecture and Design, please schedule a 30-minute appointment with one of our major change workshop.
+If you would like to change your major to Apparel and Merchandising or Pre-Interior Architecture and Design, or add the Merchandising Minor, please come to one of our major change workshop.
 Major change workshops are mandatory for all students who wish to change into and declare a major or minor in the department.

 Prospective student interested in learning more about Design and Merchandising

 For future CSU students interested in learning more about the Apparel and Merchandising or Interior Architecture and Design majors at CSU, we will be offering information meetings and tours on the following dates this fall.
 Please use this link to let us know you are coming.

 Advising and Support Frequently Asked Questions